baileyluTCD/teu00311-what-is-the-internet-doing-to-me/assignments/assignment_2/Accidentally writing with permanent marker? - Tracking done by Blackboard.md

 For example, your browser setup is crucial to blocking a lot of the tracking.
 Things like a hardened Firefox setup[^17] or Librewolf[^8] will block the vast majority of these tracking methods by default, making them good choices for any privacy minded individuals.
 These typically include options like:
 - Automatic clearing of cookies on session exit[^18]
-- Spoofed hardware details (i.e. Librewolf on some Linux distribution appears as google chrome on windows, which is by far the most common)[^19]
+- Spoofed hardware details (i.e. Librewolf on some Linux distribution appears as firefox on windows, which is by far more common)[^19]
 - Installation of an ad-blocker such as uBlock Origin[^12]
+- Another good option may be the use of a tool like Adnauseum[^26], which goes one step further than an ad-blocker and implements more active obfuscation of your data by _actively clicking on advertisements_.
+However, because of the sheer quantity/throughput it can handle, this has an inverse effect to what advertisers are looking for, as if you appear "interested" in every single advertisement it becomes impossible to narrow down what they should actually show you to effectively advertise to you.
+In some cases, this may even actively waste advertisers money as, with enough people doing this, the turnover rate of advertising budget to product sold drops exponentially.

+There are also a number of lesser settings on _Blackboard_ itself you may configure for enhanced privacy:
+- Use the most minimal "x" can view my profile on the [^24] _Blackboard_ profile page
+- Disable any extra applications you have granted authorisation tokens under the [^25] tools page, which manages _Blackboard_'s own OpenID Connect authentication scopes.
 # Why take these steps to protect yourself
 I am certain that the vast majority of students would feel at the very least, uncomfortable with what _Blackboard_ are able to to with their data, or the fact that it remains in their possession for as long as it does.
 Aside from the obvious and previously discussed ethical ramifications, this also poses a serious security risk in the event of any form of data breach on _Blackboard_'s behalf.
 For example, if the timetable data of some students were to be released, they could have their precise, predictable location leaked, which I believe many would be uncomfortable with someone acting in bad faith having access to.

 Engagement and academic performance data can also evidently be used to predict a given student's future results and may be used to inform employment platforms, such as LinkedIn, about how good of a worker a student may make, which may unfairly reflect their character in an inaccurate way.
+Personally, I find the potential for academic profiling making it's way to third parties the worst out of _Blackboard_'s data harvesting policies.
 # Conclusion
 In conclusion, it should be clear by now that the tracking done by _Blackboard_ is incredibly invasive and extensive - and especially so considering that there is no feasible way to opt out of using it for a lot of people.
 As students, we have no choice but to trust that Blackboard are good people and don't expose our data to anyone malicious, however that becomes incredibly difficult when taking in to account even just the advertising providers that they do mention [^5].
-It is nigh impossible to know what might be happening with our data behind the scenes, which presents a serious privacy risk as more and more of our college services are digitised.
+It is nigh impossible to know what might be happening with our data behind the scenes, which presents a serious privacy risk as more and more of our college services are digitised. jj
 As a potential solution, I would like to implore Trinity to re-think it's use of _Blackboard_ as it's primary learning management system in the first place.
 On top of all the privacy issues raised above, the sheer size of the bundle sent for the web app, along with the generally subpar user experience and implementation of web standards, creates impossible to ignore red flags as someone who is into tech.
 While I can't find any official figures for how much Trinity spends on _Blackboard_ in a given year, one can only imagine it is a significant amount, and seeing as _Blackboard_ itself really is not that complex of a concept, I would recommend switching to some form of open source, self hosted alternative to ensure privacy and an excellent user experience for the users.

 [^1]: https://www.anthology.com/ - Accessed 29th Oct 2025